Road expansion: Road construction

 Roads must be well designed and constructed to reduce impacts on regional geomorphology and hydrology.
 In undulating terrain, road construction typically proceeds via cut-and-fill activities, in which high parts of the landscape are cut down and the fill (soil and mineral earth) is bulldozed into lower areas, in order to flatten-out the topography along the road route.
 Concurrently, vegetation is usually cleared along and adjacent to a road footprint.
-These practices dramatically increases surface erosion and sediment inputs to water courses, altering hydrological patterns, reducing water quality for humans and livestock and elevating water turbidity and temperature.
+These practices dramatically increase surface erosion and sediment inputs to water courses, altering hydrological patterns, reducing water quality for humans and livestock and elevating water turbidity and temperature.
 The altered existing hydrological dynamics resulting from cut and fill activities, inadequate drainage, culverts, and bridges associated with road construction can also obstruct surface-water flow, leading to impeded drainage and localized flooding, particularly during high-rainfall episodes.

 Road construction in mountainous areas or steep terrain increases the risks of landslides, particularly in wet environments.
-Site disturbances, vegetation clearing, unstable terrain caused by cut-and-fill activities, and road drainage all contributes to the elevated rates of landslides in mountainous or steep terrain areas with roads[48], with the likelihood of landslides in close proximity to roads being up to five times higher.
+Site disturbances, vegetation clearing, unstable terrain caused by cut-and-fill activities, and road drainage all contribute to the elevated rates of landslides in mountainous or steep terrain areas with roads[48], with the likelihood of landslides in close proximity to roads being up to five times higher.
 In the Brazilian Amazon, ~90% of fires occurred within ≤10 km of roads.

 Road construction in forests leads to an increased frequency of fires.
 This happens via numerous mechanisms, including intentionally lit fires (leading to deforestation), leaked fires from land management practices adjacent to fragmented forests or roads, and accidental fires due to increased human-ignition sources.
 Increased fire frequency results directly in biomass loss and carbon emissions, and elevated fire regimes alter the species composition and ecological dynamics of susceptible forests.